RasaHQ/rasa/docs/core/actions.rst

 .. contents::

 Actions are the things your bot runs in response to user input.
-There are three kinds of actions in Rasa Core:
+There are three kinds of actions in Rasa:

  1. **Default actions**: e.g. ``action_listen``, ``action_restart``,
     ``action_default_fallback``